MHS-20/pcd-assignment-01/Report.md

 As requested, the synchronization mechanisms used has been implemented from scratch, using only `Lock` and `Conditions`.

 `MyCyclicBarrier`: using a lock a critical section has been built in the await method that blocks the thread in case the number of threads already waiting is not enough to break the barrier.
 The thread that breaks the barrier first resets it and then wakes up all the threads waiting.
-The condition on the while uses a generation variable and not the counter, otherwise there would be the risk that a thread checks the condition on the counter when it has already been reset.
+The condition on the while uses a `generation` variable and not the `counter`, otherwise there would be the risk that a thread checks the condition on the counter when it has already been reset.

 `MyReadWriteLock`: allows parallel readings but serializes writings.
 A writing can only occur when there are no readings in progress,